 Most of these calipers are inexpensive (budget-friendly), and digital calipers provide excellent value to the ardent craftsman (irrespective of their skill level).

 It is a precision instrument designed to read measurements ranging from finite to highly accurate.
 This enables it to be used for everything from woodworking to automotive repair.

 It measures thicknesses and can easily compare them across larger plans.
 They are capable of taking extremely precise measurements as small as 0.0005′′.
 (0.01 mm).

-It is extremely useful when making precise cuts or determining the diameter of a specific object.
+It is extremely useful when making precise cuts (for example, using a table saw) or determining the diameter of a specific object.
 It is an excellent choice for reading the thickness of any surface or determining the diameter of a bore.

 These measurements are recorded and recounted so that digital calipers provide accurate measurements of a given object.

 Why are digital calipers better than dial calipers?